Documentation.

 | /model <name> | Switch to a different model | TUI TG |

-| /memory | Show all stored memories | TUI TG |
+| /memory | Show the wiki index (everything Max has stored) | TUI TG |

 | /skills | List installed skills | TUI TG |

-| /workers | List active worker sessions | TUI TG |
+| /workers | List active agent tasks | TUI TG |

 | /restart | Restart the Max daemon | TUI TG |